 - Chewbacca never looked so sweet.

 - Here is an impressive gallery of Star Wars-themed cupcakes from Geekologie.com.

-- Cake pops are hot, and its no surprise that someone has already come up with a way to give cake pops an intergalactic twist.
+- Cake pops are hot, and it is no surprise that someone has already come up with a way to give cake pops an intergalactic twist.

 - If you prefer cookies, Williams-Sonoma now sells Star Wars cookie cutters, among other kitchen items.